tommie/innernet-debian/README.md

 When Ubuntu/Debian releases a new version, we need to

 1. Add the new distribution in `debian/conf/distributions`.
-1. Update `.github/workflows/main.yml` in
-   * `check-repo-release` to find existing package versions,
-   * `build-deb` matrix to build on the new version.
+1. Add the version and codename to the matrix in `build-deb` in `.github/workflows/main.yml`.

 ## License